 While browsing, my attention was caught by a Melbourne University video titled: "The truth about mobile phone and wireless radiation".

 Hmm, yes, but Melbourne University is one of the most prestigious universities in Australia and in the world.
-So I had to check this out just to make sure.
-Boy, was I in for a ginormous surprise.
+So I had to check this out, just to make sure.
+Boy, was I in for a giant-enormous surprise?

 It turns out that the current radiation safety standards for our mobile phones is 19 years old (dangerously outdated, right?) and the testings considered a person that makes a phone call a week and has a huge head.
 How many phone calls a week do you make?
 How big is your toddlers head or your unborn child's head that sleeps in side your tummy, while you're having a long conversation with your girlfriend on your mobile phone, less than 30 cm away?

 See for yourself, as epidemiologist and international electromagnetic expert Dr. Devra Davies PhD shares the most recent medical studies in the field, some of which she and her team have been working on.